Chiral and Clock phases in Twisted Dipolar Clusters

+Next, we investigate the contribution of the effect $\phi$ to the interpolygonal interactions.
+The dipolar interpolygonal coupling, which is governed by the characteristic dipolar energy scale, the interlayer separation, and the in-plane lattice constant, is described by

-$J_\perp(\phi)$ is the effective interlayer phase stiffness, and $\delta_0(\phi)$ is a geometric phase bias encoding the relative registry of the two polygons.
-For an $N$-gon, the clock phase $\vartheta$ has a period $2\pi/N$, so a uniform rotation by $\phi$ shifts the preferred interlayer phase difference by $N\phi$, $\delta_0(\phi)=\delta^* + N\phi$, where $\delta^*$ is a constant set by the untwisted stacking and the reference phases of $\vartheta_{t,b}$. $\delta_0(\phi)$ provides the leading twist dependence relevant for the clock-phase transitions. \\ Overall, the slow collective modes of twisted polygonal clusters are described by the clock angle $\vartheta$ and the chirality $\kappa$.
-In the continuum-ring limit, the interlayer coupling depends on the relative twist $\phi$, $\vartheta_t-\vartheta_b-\phi$, so $\phi$ can be absorbed by a phase shift.
-For polygons, this $\rm U(1)$ symmetry is reduced to $C_N$ by the leading lattice harmonic (clock anisotropy), which pins $\vartheta$ to one of $N$ discrete minima and breaks the gauge freedom, allowing for the chiral-field term $h_{N}(\phi)=\sum_m\lambda_{m,N}\sin(mN\phi)$.
-Thus, a nonzero twist generates a conjugate geometric drive that tilts the clock landscape, \begin{widetext}
+$J_\perp(\phi)$ denotes the effective interpolygonal stiffness, while $\delta_0(\phi)$ represents a geometric phase that characterizes the relative registry between the two polygons.
+For an $N$-gon, the clock phase $\vartheta$ has a period $2\pi/N$, so a uniform rotation by $\phi$ shifts the preferred interlayer phase difference by $N\phi$, $\delta_0(\phi)=\delta^* + N\phi$, where $\delta^*$ is a constant set by the untwisted stacking and the reference phases of $\vartheta_{t,b}$. $\delta_0(\phi)$ provides the leading twist dependence relevant for the clock-phase transitions.
+This interlayer contribution constitutes a coupling that constrains solely the relative phase between polygons, while leaving the overall (global) phase undetermined.

+For polygons, the $\rm U(1)$ symmetry is reduced to $C_N$ by the leading lattice harmonic (clock anisotropy), which pins $\vartheta$ to one of $N$ discrete minima and breaks the gauge freedom, allowing for the chiral-field term $h_{N}(\phi)=\sum_m\lambda_{m,N}\sin(mN\phi)$.
+The twist-induced torque is odd under spatial inversion and therefore transforms as a pseudoscalar field, permitting a linear coupling exclusively to the bond chirality $\kappa$.
+This gives rise to a driving term of the form $F_{\mathrm{drive}}=-h_{\kappa,N}(\phi)\,\kappa$, which is contained in the chirality-dependent contribution $F_{\kappa}(\kappa,\phi)$.
+Within a fixed chiral sector, a secondary, symmetry-allowed leading contribution is the coupling to the clock degree of freedom, $-h_N(\phi)\cos(\vartheta-\vartheta_0)$, which energetically biases the selection of particular clock sectors while preserving the underlying $C_N$ symmetry.
+Thus, the twist plays the role of the conjugate field to the chirality, whereas its influence on $\vartheta$ manifests solely through periodic contributions within a given chiral sector.
+This geometric, Zeeman-like contribution therefore effectively acts as a field coupled to a single polygonal degree of freedom.